Alexander Nevsky Cathedral, Nizhny Novgorod: Soviet period

 In 1929, the temple was closed, valuables were seized.
 In the winter of 1930, according to the decision of the leadership of the Volga Flotilla, the iconostases and all the wooden ornaments of the cathedral were broken up for firewood to heat the city's houses.
-However, parishioners managed to save several icons, including the icon of the Mother of God and the Life-Creating Cross.
+However, parishioners managed to save several icons.

 In the late 1920s, a project for the reconstruction of the fairground was developed.
 It was planned to dismantle the cathedral and build a lighthouse with a monument to Lenin in this place.
 This project was not carried out, but in the late 1930s, the tents on the roof of the cathedral were dismantled.
 Later, the building of the cathedral was converted for storage and housing.
 Numerous auxiliary rooms and various offices were added to the cathedral.
-In the basement of the temple were warehouses.
 In the 1940s there was a fire that destroyed the interior of the building.
 Afterwards, the remnants of the inner plaster were completely ripped off.

 During World War II, an anti-aircraft battery was installed on the site of the central tent of the cathedral, which defended the Gorky city (the name of Nizhny Novgorod in the Soviet era) from the Luftwaffe air raids.

-In 1983, the restoration of the cathedral began, during this period, voluntary restorers took an active part.
-In 1989, the restoration of the broken tent roofs of the cathedral began.
-In February 1991, the Brotherhood of St. Alexander Nevsky was established.
+In 1983, restoration of the cathedral began.
 And in June 1992 the cathedral was returned to the Russian Orthodox Church.
 On September 12, 2009, the cathedral was given the status of a cathedral (main).

 Bell "Cathedral"

 The installation of the bell in honor of the 400th anniversary of the Nizhny Novgorod militia of Kuzma Minin and Prince Dmitry Pozharsky was planned at the confluence of the Oka and Volga rivers, 300 meters from the Alexander Nevsky Cathedral.
 Until this time, the bell is placed on the temporary belfry at the southern entrance to the cathedral.

 The project of creating the bell was implemented with the blessing of Patriarch of Moscow and All Russia Alexy II.
-This is the third largest bell in Russia (after the Tsar Bell in Moscow and the bell in the Trinity-Sergius Lavra).
-Its height and diameter are the same and equal to 4 meters.
-Weight 60 tons.
-Made of bell bronze (80% copper and 20% tin).
-On the lower belt of the bell there is an inscription perpetuating the names of all trustees and benefactors who took part in its creation.